weather-gov/api/general-faqs.md

 application.

 ##### I'm not able to switch to using the API just yet.
-You can continue to use the existing legacy services by changing the URL your application uses from `forecast.weather.gov` to `f1.weather.gov`.
-This server will continue to provide the legacy services after we launch Forecast v3.
+You can continue to use the existing legacy services on `forecast.weather.gov`, but we encourage you to move to the API when you can.
+We have more resources dedicated to supporting the API and much of our future development will be focused here.

-Please note that f1.weather.gov is a temporary compatibility service that will be shut down at a future date.
-You will still need to move to API eventually, but this will allow you some additional time to transition.

 ##### I'm using a service that isn't described here.
 Please [give us some feedback](reporting-issues) on what you're using, so we can evaluate it for future